ResearchComputing/Documentation/docs/access/rmacc.md

 **_Notes on data transfer_**:
-  - `scp` is currently unavailable to RMACC users
+  - `scp` is currently unavailable to RMACC users.
-  - File transfer using Open OnDemand's _Files_ menu is  limited to < 10 GB per file
+  - File transfer using Open OnDemand's _Files_ menu is limited to < 10 GB per file.

 <br>